masoudomidvar/payment-commission-calculator/README.md

 - `config/payment.php`
 This file contains all the configurations used in the application.
 Please keep in mind that if you decided to change any of the defined values, do not forget to run below command:
 	php artisan config:cache

-## Test

-In order to test the application please run below command

-	php artisan test

-If the tests pass you will see a mark named PASS beside the test otherwise FAIL is displayed.

 ## Code overview